 Start with trimming two skinless boneless chicken breasts.
 Try to use breasts of about the same size.
 If thick, flatten to ¾ inch thick with a meat mallet or heavy pan.

-Mix 2 cups buttermilk or milk.
-The original recipe in the Tribune used an egg in the marinade.
-I no longer use it but you can if you want.
-Add the chicken and allow to marinate in the refrigerator for 30-60 minutes.
+Mix 2 cups buttermilk or milk and the egg.
+Add the chicken and allow it to marinate in the refrigerator for 30-60 minutes.